bitterjug/devjournal-crypto/devjournal.markdown

 - [x] Add admin for status types
 - [x] Create model for status updates
   - With datetime field
-- [ ] Add API for status types and status updates
+- [x] Add API for status types and status updates
 - [ ] Add status list to page
-- [ ] Sort by date
+- [ ] Sort by date?
+- [ ] Custom container view for status that puts the most recent one at the top when closed and the edit page at the top when open

 ## 2014-03-18 11:15 Tuesday

-- [ ] Should status updates be updatable at all? only by their author?
+- [ ] Should status updates be updateable at all?
+Only by their author?

-## 2014-03-18 11:23 Tuesday

 - [ ] Better text representation of status updates?
 Include code/date?

-## 2014-03-18 11:48 Tuesday